SweepCasinos > Vegas Gems

 Pros

-• Auto-categories for support topics (4 listed)
+• Auto-segmentation for support topics (4 available)

-• Email support address shown on footer
+• Email support address referenced on footer

-• Widget stays open across page transitions
+• Widget maintains state across page loads / transitions

 Cons